-Changing the Display Order of Thoughts
+Changing the Order of thoughts in the Plex

 You can use TheBrain's hidden ordering system to change the default alphabetical ordering of thoughts in the Plex to any order you prefer.
 To do this, type a period and a number as the first characters of any thought name.
 These characters will not be displayed in the Plex.
 For example, try creating the following group of child thoughts in one area: